przemekciacka/time_tracker_live/NOTES.md

 - There are two approaches to handling LiveView messages:
     1. Using pattern matching in function heads for `handle_info` and `handle_event`
     2. Using conditional statements (`if`) inside a single function
+- ⚠️ You can't set cookies when using LiveView.
+It operates over websocket and doesn't have access to request/response.